Romualdo de Toledo y Robles: Family and youth

 Prior to 1926 de Toledo married Remigia del Castillo Asensio (1895–1935); little is known about her except that she was related to Teruel.
 The couple had 4 children, born between the mid-1920s and the mid-1930s.
 Remigia died prematurely in February 1935; in October 1935 the widower remarried with Pilar Sanz Beneded (died 1992).
 His second wife descended from a well-established Zaragoza family; her father was an entrepreneur and the retail business he started was later developed into a large-scale enterprise.
 In the marriage with Pilar de Toledo had further 3 children.
 None of his descendants would become a widely known personality, yet Romualdo de Toledo Sanz gained some recognition as in the 1970s and the 1980s he ascended to high management positions in the publishing house Grupo 16.
-Among more distant relatives his maternal cousin José María Araúz de Robles was a politician an bull-breeder, while his nephew-in-law Angel Sanz Briz became known for saving Hungarian Jews in 1944–1945.
+Among more distant relatives his maternal cousin José María Araúz de Robles was a politician and bull-breeder, while his nephew-in-law Angel Sanz Briz became known for saving Hungarian Jews in 1944–1945.